World War 3 Incoming? Speech By Late Al Qaeda Leader Predicted Escalating Tensions After Donald Trump’s Executive Order

 One thing most media outlets aren’t telling us is that the Muslim immigration ban was an emergency law signed by President Obama, and Donald Trump is simply putting it into effect.
 It’s not even permanent, with the executive order lasting 90 days for several Middle Eastern nations, and “indefinitely” for Syrian refugees.

-President Donald Trump has stated via his own Twitter feed that “[there] is nothing nice about searching for terrorists before they can enter our country.
+President Donald Trump has stated via his own Twitter feed, “[there] is nothing nice about searching for terrorists before they can enter our country.
 This was a big part of my campaign.
 If the ban were announced with a one week notice, the ‘bad’ would rush into our country during that week.
 A lot of bad ‘dudes’ out there!”

 The order was intended to ensure that no ISIS extremists have a chance to create further problems on U.S. soil, by stopping them at the airports for questioning.
 Many feel that this is Trump showing his racist tendencies by singling out Middle Eastern people in general.
 Technically, this won’t stop future mass shootings by white men like James Holmes, or even disturbed teenagers.